Pozole is good for the soul.

 Steamy bowls start at $12 and you can choose from pork rojo, chicken verde or verduras (vegan), plus traditional and not so traditional add-ins.
 Order a cold cerveza, margarita or paloma, then close your eyes and imagine you're in sunny Mexico.

-No reservations necessary—just drop by for a bowl of goodness!
+No reservations necessary—just drop by for restaurant-style seating.

 Pork Stock, Three Sisters Nixtamal Organic Hominy,

 Chicken Stock, Three Sisters Nixtamal Organic Hominy,